 Every member must commit to respecting the Charter when participating in the CoP FGM.

-Our goal is the abandonment of female genital mutilation (FGM) and the promotion of the well-being and human rights of women and girls.
+Our goal is the abandonment of Female Genital Mutilation (FGM) and the promotion of the wellbeing and human rights of women and girls.

 The CoP FGM is a heterogenous group.
-We encourage a non-technical, accessible and simple communication, ensuring that all members can understand and participate.
+We encourage non-technical, accessible and simple communication, ensuring that all members can understand and participate.
 All subjects related to FGM can be debated in the CoP FGM.
 A discussion can be launched by any member or by the moderators.
 We encourage analytical and constructive analysis.
-The debate must stay focused on the theme and have as a main goal the collective learning of the group.
+The debate must remain focused on the theme and have as a main goal the collective learning of the group.